thosgood/this-weeks-finds/markdown/101-151/week147.md

 This turns out to explain lots of things about the number e.

-Now, a category all of whose morphisms are isomorphisms is called a
+Now, a category all of whose morphisms are isomorphisms is called a "groupoid".
-\"groupoid\".
 Any category C has an underlying groupoid C~0~ with the same objects but only the isomorphisms as morphisms.
 The cardinality of a category C always equals that of its underlying groupoid C~0~.
-This suggests that this notion should really be called \"groupoid cardinality.
-If you\'re a fan of n-categories, this suggests that we should generalize the concept of cardinality to n-groupoids, or even ω-groupoids.
-And luckily, we don\'t need to understand ω-groupoids very well to try our hand at this!
+This suggests that this notion should really be called "groupoid cardinality.
+If you're a fan of n-categories, this suggests that we should generalize the concept of cardinality to n-groupoids, or even ω-groupoids.
+And luckily, we don't need to understand ω-groupoids very well to try our hand at this!
 Omega-groupoids are supposed to be an algebraic way of thinking about topological spaces up to homotopy.
-Thus we just need to invent a concept of the \`cardinality\' of a topological space which has nice formal properties and which agrees with the groupoid cardinality in the case of homotopy 1-types.
+Thus we just need to invent a concept of the \`cardinality' of a topological space which has nice formal properties and which agrees with the groupoid cardinality in the case of homotopy 1-types.
 In fact, this is not hard to do.
 We just need to use the homotopy groups π~k~(X) of the space X.

-So: let\'s define the \"homotopy cardinality\" of a topological space X to be the alternating product
+So: let's define the "homotopy cardinality" of a topological space X to be the alternating product

 \|X\|   =   \|π~1~(X)\|^-1^   \|π~2~(X)\|   \|π~3~(X)\|^-1^ \....

-when X is connected and the product converges; if X is not connected, let\'s define its homotopy cardinality to be the sum of the homotopy cardinalities of its connected components, when the sum converges.
-We call spaces with well-defined homotopy cardinality \"tame\".
+when X is connected and the product converges; if X is not connected, let's define its homotopy cardinality to be the sum of the homotopy cardinalities of its connected components, when the sum converges.
+We call spaces with well-defined homotopy cardinality "tame".
 The disjoint union or Cartesian product of tame spaces is again tame, and we have